Tabletop RPG advice for little dragons

 Sorcerer

-Sorcerers are arcane casters—straight-up magic users with a variety of spells for attack, defense, and utility (though not many support options, except for the Divine Soul subclass).
-Where they shine is in using sorcery points to bend the rules of magic—for instance, to cast a spell without anyone noticing or make some of their spells stronger.
+Sorcerers are arcane casters—straight-up magic users with many spells for attack, defense, and utility (though not many support options, except for the Divine Soul subclass).
+They shine when using sorcery points to bend the rules of magic—for instance, casting a spell without anyone noticing or making some of their spells stronger.
 Flavor-wise, sorcerers are born with magical abilities and often struggle early in life to learn to control them.
 They make excellent blasters, so if you’re looking for an offensive spellcaster, this may be it.

 Primary Stat: Charisma